bahrus/p-et-alia/README.md

 1)  You can specify adding / removing a css class (untested).
 2)  You can specify a nested path that needs setting.
-3)  ~~You can  specify multiple properties that need setting on the same element, more compactly.~~
-4)  You can observe attribute changes, in lieu of listening for an event (tested).
-5)  You can copy all properties of the source to the target if you specify to="{.:.}" (partly tested).
+3)  You can copy all properties of the source to the target if you specify to="{.:.}" (partly tested).
-6)  For attribute val, more extended expressions are allowed using notation:  a.b.c.fn(param1,param2).d.  fn is a name of a function, and the values inside the paranthesis are converted to strings.
+4)  For attribute val, more extended expressions are allowed using notation:  a.b.c.fn(param1,param2).d.  fn is a name of a function, and the values inside the paranthesis are converted to strings.
 E.g.

 ```html
 <p-d-x on=value-changed to=textContent val=target.value.querySelector(FahrenheitToCelsiusResult).textContent></p-d-x>